 - Base Residual Auction The Base Residual Auction is held during the month of May three (3) years prior to the start of the Delivery Year.
-Base Residual Auction (BRA) allows for the procurement of resource commitments to satisfy the region's unforced capacity obligation and allocates the cost of those commitments among the Load Serving Entities (LSEs) through a Locational Reliability Charge. - Incremental Auctions Up to three Incremental Auctions are conducted after the Base Residual Auction to procure additional resource commitments needed to satisfy potential changes in market dynamics that are known prior to the beginning of the Delivery Year. - The First, Second, and Third Incremental Auctions are conducted to allow for replacement resource procurement, increases and decreases in resource commitments due to reliability requirement adjustments, and deferred short-term resource procurement. - A Conditional Incremental Auction may be conducted if a Backbone transmission line is delayed and results in the need for PJM to procure additional capacity in a Locational Deliverability Area to address the corresponding reliability problem. - A Capacity Performance Transition Incremental Auction were conducted for the 2016/2017 and 2017/2018 Delivery Years in 2015 to procure Capacity Performance Resources.

-The Bilateral Market - The bilateral market provides resource providers an opportunity to cover any auction commitment shortages.
+Base Residual Auction (BRA) allows for the procurement of resource commitments to satisfy the region's unforced capacity obligation and allocates the cost of those commitments among the Load Serving Entities (LSEs) through a Locational Reliability Charge. - Incremental Auctions Up to three Incremental Auctions are conducted after the Base Residual Auction to procure additional resource commitments needed to satisfy potential changes in market dynamics that are known prior to the beginning of the Delivery Year. - The First, Second, and Third Incremental Auctions are conducted to allow for replacement resource procurement, increases and decreases in resource commitments due to reliability requirement adjustments. - A Conditional Incremental Auction may be conducted if a Backbone transmission line is delayed and results in the need for PJM to procure additional capacity in a Locational Deliverability Area to address the corresponding reliability problem. - The Bilateral Market The bilateral market provides resource providers an opportunity to cover any auction commitment shortages.
 The bilateral market also provides LSEs the opportunity to hedge against the Locational Reliability Charge determined as a result of the RPM Auction process.
-The bilateral market is facilitated through the eRPM system.
+The bilateral market is facilitated through the Capacity Exchange system.